ABhaya96/currencyConverter/README.md

 ## Support

 If you encounter any issues:
-1. Check that your API key is correctly set in the `.env` file
+1. Verify your internet connection
-2. Verify your internet connection
+2. Ensure all dependencies are installed
-3. Ensure all dependencies are installed
+3. Check the browser console for any JavaScript errors
-4. Check the browser console for any JavaScript errors
+4. The Exchange Rate API is free and doesn't require authentication

 ## Future Enhancements